Textbooks and Teaching

 The "Textbooks and Teaching" section appears in the March issue of the JAH.
 The focus of the section is determined roughly one year prior to publication.
 Essays generally run 10-20 pages in length (double-spaced) and follow the same guidelines of format and citation as JAH articles.
 The section is also made freely available online along with additional resources and syallbi.

-Scott Casper, professor of history at the University of Nevada, Reno, is the contributing editor for the "Textbooks and Teaching" section.
-He welcomes suggestions for annual themes, manuscripts related to the teaching of U.S. history, and proposals for submissions.
+Laura Westhoff, Chair of the History Department at the University of Missouri St Louis, and Robert D. Johnston, Professor of History and Director of the Teaching of History Program at the University of Illinois at Chicago are the contributing editors for the "Textbooks and Teaching" section.
+They welcome suggestions for annual themes, manuscripts related to the teaching of U.S. history, and proposals for submissions.
 Unsolicited manuscripts are reviewed with an eye toward whether they might fit within upcoming sections or help shape potential future themes.
-Professor Casper may be reached at firstname.lastname@example.org.
+Professor Westhoff may be reached at WesthoffL@msx.umsl.edu.
+Professor Johnston may be reached at firstname.lastname@example.org

 Potential Future Themes